Don’t forget passwords anymore! I’m sharing a FREE beautiful black, white, and blush, classic sized Happy Planner password log.

 There are many books that stand the test of time.
 They are classics and always will be.
 I reckon even in another hundred years, Jane Austen’s Pride and Prejudice will still be a classic and for that reason, I’ll never part with it.
 It will always be a favorite of mine.
 If you have something you read again and again, keep it.
 If it’s a non-fiction book, ask yourself if it offers information that will still be relevant in a few years.
 It took a long time for my parents to come to terms with the fact that their World Book Encyclopedias, even though they cost $1,500 when they bought it, are no longer relevant.
 It’s no one’s fault.
 Times change.
 Don’t be afraid to part with that $200 textbook that is no longer accurate.

 No one likes decluttering, but it’s especially hard when it comes to a treasure trove of books.
-Hopefully, this will help you, but I’d love to hear what you do!
+Hopefully, these 5 steps to decluttering books will help you, but I’d love to hear what you do!